andru100/Social-Network/frontend/README.md

 2MFA for password reset.

-Edit the show likes/replys function so that it shows only that posts likes.e
+Edit the show likes/replys function so that it shows only that posts likes

 Improving likes feature so a user can only like a post once and has ability to unlike.